jonnyjackson26/bom-editions/README.md

 # TODO:
-- [ ] make it so if the church releases a new version of the bom, all you need to do is add a new folder of json in public/data.
+- Make it so if the church releases a new version of the bom, all you need to do is add a new folder of json in public/data.
-- note that the verses werent broken up, and that im missing things like introudction
 - I've set up but haven't completed a lot of the `footnote` functionality.
 The idea of footnotes was that it would allow readers to see reversions in text.
 For example, some editions would make a change that brought back an original state of the text.
 See 1 Nephi 1:16 below:
 ```
-1837: ... the things which my father hath written, ...
+1837: ... my father hath written, ...
-1840: ... the things which my father had written, ...
+1840: ... my father had written, ...
-1841: ... the things which my father hath written, ...
+1841: ... my father hath written, ...
 ```
 The reason I haven't finished is because the simultaneous edition page shows changes like this well, and I'm not sure anymore if footnotes in the reading routes are neccesary.